A 3-tiered Marketing Approach

 Choose individual varieties from Johnny's expansive selection of greens to create your own mix of specialty favorites.
 All of our greens varieties are selected for outstanding color, texture, and flavor.

-Our baby leaf category offers scores of varieties and mixes, pretrialed and selected expressly for their suitability for babyleaf and "teenage" production.
+Our baby leaf category offers scores of varieties and mixes, every one meticulously pretrialed and selected expressly for suitability in babyleaf and "teenage" production.
 Mix, match, and maximize your return!

 Additional Resources from Johnny's